alextchatalov/pismotestcase/README.md

 ## Final Observation About the Project

 During this project, I did not focus on creating all the test scenarios due to time constraints.
-Instead, I implemented basic unit tests to cover essential functionality.
-There are, however, many other types of tests that could be added, such as integration tests using tools like **Testcontainers** to integrate with the database.
+Instead, I implemented basic unit tests and integration to cover essential functionality.

-Another observation is regarding the `operation_type`.
-I believe this is a domain table and could benefit from caching, especially since it is accessed every time a new transaction is created.
-However, due to time constraints, I was not able to implement this feature.

-There is room to further enhance this project by addressing these points in the future.